BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 ---
 layout: post
-title:  "Schafkopf: A Bavarian Classic"
+title:  "Schafkopf: Rules in English"
 description: "Partner up and call an ace, or prevail one-on-three in this strategic trick-taker!"
 date:   2023-08-13 05:39:00
 categories: ["fourplayer"]